 Not to mention it's caustic enough to harm the thing that spits it out in the first place.
 It's practically lava.

 And it's not Virility that Dante's touching.
 It's just a component.

 In the normal world it is harmless to Dante; in Limbo, everything changes.
 It's like another reality with different rules.

 When Dante touches a blue rose or a keepsake of his family's, he's transported to a surreal landscape dominated by a massive statue moored by four equally massive chains.
 Each time Dante breaks the figures holding the chains, the statue's head turns to stare at him and its eyes glow yellow.
 Is that statue supposed to be Sparda?

 It seems to represent Dante himself, or at least his dormant powers.
 Unshackling the statue awakened his own power, and breaking all the chains allowed him to use his devil trigger.

 It may also be a nod to Sparda himself, as you break the chains holding the statue still with Arbiter, the weapon that you inherited from Sparda's portrait.

-Is just me, or it looks odd that Mundus, a guy who claims to be a god among demons, is ruling only on Limbo City?
-If I'm not wrong, is mentioned that other cities in the world are controlled by the demons... how do Vergil plans to "rule humanity" from a single (if gargantuan) city?
-I mean, by the end of the game with Mundus gone, I guess that other "Demon Lords" from all over the world will turn their gaze on Limbo City.... so ruling the city itself or not doesn't seem a good idea on the long run....
+Is just me, or does it look odd that Mundus, a guy who claims to be a god among demons, is ruling only on Limbo City?
+If I'm not wrong, it is mentioned that other cities in the world are controlled by the demons... how does Vergil plans to "rule humanity" from a single (if gargantuan) city?
+I mean, by the end of the game, with Mundus gone, I guess that other "Demon Lords" from all over the world will turn their gaze on Limbo City.... so ruling the city itself or not doesn't seem a good idea on the long run....
 I think that Vergil should have waited before declaring his real plans to Dante...